 Metaphors We Live By and the Frames That Govern AI

 George Lakoff and Mark Johnson's Metaphors We Live By is not a book about artificial intelligence.
 That is what makes it useful now.
 It explains why words such as model, agent, memory, learning, alignment, training, hallucination, companion, and intelligence are not decorative labels.
-They are cognitive frames that shape what people notice, excuse, fear, fund, regulate, and build.
+They are frames for agency, evidence, intimacy, responsibility, and permission: what people notice, excuse, fear, fund, regulate, and build.

 The Book

 Metaphors We Live By was first published by the University of Chicago Press in 1980 and later issued in an updated edition with an afterword.
-Open Library lists the 2003 University of Chicago Press edition at 276 pages and notes the original 1980 publication.
+The current University of Chicago Press page lists the book with that new afterword; Open Library records a 2003 University of Chicago Press revised edition at 276 pages and notes the 1980 original.
 The book is short, but its claim is large: metaphor is not mainly ornament.
 It is a basic structure of thought, language, action, and social understanding.

 Lakoff, a cognitive linguist, and Johnson, a philosopher, helped make conceptual metaphor theory central to cognitive linguistics.
 Their examples are ordinary rather than exotic: arguments treated as wars, time treated as money, ideas treated as objects, life treated as a journey, social rank treated as height.
 The point is that people often reason about abstract domains by importing structure from more concrete experience.